haziqj/learn-latex/docs/index.md

 Additional instructions:

-> Please be reminded to sign up for an account on Overleaf.com.
-Dual device/monitors are recommended for best experience in this online workshop.
+> Please be reminded to <u>sign up</u> for an account on Overleaf.com.  **Dual device/monitors** are recommended for best experience in this online workshop.

 ## Abstract